 Are you Serious about making money?
 Read our Step-by-Step Guide on How to Start a Blog (The Right Way).

 Over the past 5-years, Podcasting has experienced a meteoric rise in the United States.
 In 2019, 22% of Americans listened to Podcasts each week.

 From a side-hustler perspective, this statistic represents significant profit and growth potential.

 With Joe Rogan signing a $100 million dollar deal with Spotify for streaming rights to his podcast, the industry is showing no signs of slowing down.

 Launching and producing a podcast is one of the best side hustles for 2020.
 As a podcast host, you monetize your show with sponsorship’s, build a loyal fan base, and talk about pertinent ideas that are interesting to you.

-The most well known podcasters were just like you.
-They took a chance and started a business on limb.
-Joe Rogan, Tim Ferris, and Guy Raz had no intentions of becoming international celebrities, but rather wanted to create a forum to share ideas and connect with others.
+The most well-known podcasters were just like you.
+They took a chance and started a business on a limb.
+Joe Rogan, Tim Ferris, and Guy Raz had no intentions of becoming international celebrities but rather wanted to create a forum to share ideas and connect with others.